1982 Wilkes-Barre shootings: Perpetrator

-George Emil Banks was born in Wilkes-Barre, Pennsylvania, on June 22, 1942, to John Mack, black, and Mary Yelland, white.
+George Emil Banks (June 22, 1942 – November 2, 2025) was born in Wilkes-Barre, Pennsylvania, on June 22, 1942, to John Mack, who was black, and Mary Yelland, who was white.
 His parents were not married.
-According to his attorneys at his later trial, he suffered severely from racism while growing up because of being mixed race.
+At his murder trial, his attorneys tried to argue that, because he was mixed race, he had suffered severely from racism as a child.

 In 1961 at 19, after being discharged from the Army, Banks and some accomplices robbed a tavern, shooting and injuring the unarmed owner.
 He was sentenced to six to fifteen years in prison, which was extended when he briefly escaped in 1964; however, he was granted parole in 1969, and his sentence was commuted by then Governor Milton Shapp in 1974.

-After his release, he married Doris M. Banks, black, on August 23, 1969.
+After his release from prison, he married a black woman, Doris M. Banks on August 23, 1969.
 They had two daughters together.
-The couple divorced in 1976.
+The couple divorced in 1976, after which Banks exclusively dated white women.

-As noted by his attorney during his trial, Banks seemed to have been deeply affected by racial issues.
-After his divorce, he dated white women.
 By September 1982, he had broken up with girlfriend Sharon Mazillo, who had lived with him at one time, and they were disputing custody of their young son.
-He was living with three women in his house; they were mothers of four of his children, and one had another daughter living with her.
+He was living together with three girlfriends and their four children he had fathered; one also had another man's daughter living with them.

-Despite his criminal record for an armed offense, Banks had started working as a correctional officer at Camp Hill, Pennsylvania, in 1980.
-In 1982 Banks had told coworkers at the prison that "a race war would soon consume the world" and said he wanted "to prevent the five children he fathered with the four white girlfriends from [experiencing] the torment and agony of racism."
-He was put on "an extended leave of absence" the first week in September 1982 after a conflict with a supervisor and threatening suicide.
-The prison ordered Banks to be examined for mental health issues at a Harrisburg-area hospital.
+Banks was hired as a correctional officer at Camp Hill, Pennsylvania, in 1980, despite his criminal record that included the eight years served in prison after the 1961 armed robbery.
+In 1982, shortly before his murder spree, Banks told coworkers that he believed a race war was imminent and that he wished to save the five children he had fathered with four different white girlfriends from the horrors of racism he had supposedly suffered as a child.
+On September 6, he locked himself in a guard tower with a shotgun and threatened to commit suicide—as a result, he was placed on extended leave and ordered to undergo mental-health examination at a Harrisburg-area hospital.